What Is Diazepam?

 Known more commonly by its brand name Valium, Diazepam can also be used to manage symptoms of muscle spasm, cerebral palsy, insomnia, and seizures.

-Nowadays, Diazepam’s addictive qualities are widely recognised, and it’s no longer used as a first line treatment for anxiety, in most cases.
+Currently, Diazepam’s addictive qualities are widely recognised, and it’s no longer used as a first line treatment for anxiety, in most cases.

 Diazepam is also used by some drug users to enable a softer withdrawal period, following cocaine or heroin use, or onset of withdrawal symptoms.

-Diazepam is also frequently mixed with other drugs, resulting in serious side-effects with wide-ranging symptoms, making it more difficult for professionals to ascertain the best course of treatment.
+Diazepam is frequently mixed with other drugs, resulting in serious side-effects with wide-ranging symptoms, making it more difficult for professionals to ascertain the best course of treatment.

 Mixing drugs in this way also dramatically increases the likelihood of overdose.